Beomus/AIML-Review/README.md

 - [x] PyTorch
 - [x] TensorFlow
 - [ ] FastAI

+## Usage

+`conda env create -f environment.yml`

+`conda activate pyto`

+*Note*: TensorFlow installation is not included please check carefully on how to install TensorFlow that is compatible with your machine.

 Please feel free to post any issues or PR as needed, I will try to review them as much as I can.
 Thanks!